 Having already reviewed the standard Kershaw Blur knife, it bears going over some of the finer points of this knife again.
 It’s actually one of our favorites.

 For starters, the modified drop point style of this knife, while the same as in our prior review, lacks the partially serrated edge.
-While not a pro or con—we find that users simply have their preference.
+While not a pro or con—we find that users simply have their preferences.
 The Kershaw blade has a nice and thick gentle convex-curved top edge.
 As it drops down to the point, the top spine narrows while bevels along the top edge give the blade a truly aggressive look.
 You get a lot of belly on this knife, which I found to be useful when slicing open packaging tape without using the tip to avoid damaging the contents.

 Anodized Aluminum Handle with Trac-Tec Inserts